Can you delay taking your state pension to get the higher rate? What happens if you don’t have 35 years of National Insurance?

 • If you’re a man, you’ll receive the flat rate pension if you’re born on or after 6th April 1951.

 SAVVY TIP: Quite a few of you have emailed me to say it’s unfair that women and men with the same date of birth will receive different pension amounts.
-The reason is that women’s state pension age is rising from 60 to 66 from 2010 to 2018, while men’s is rising from 65 to 66.
-I’m trying to find out what – if anything – the government may do about this.
-In the meantime, I’d recommend that you email your MP.
-You can find the name of your MP by using the Parliament website.
+The reason is that women’s state pension age is rising from 60 to 66 from 2010 to 2020, while men’s is rising from 65 to 66.

 A. In theory it’s probably a good idea to buy extra National Insurance so you’ll be entitled to the full flat rate pension.
 However, Malcolm McLean, a pensions consultant at Barnett Waddingham says it’s probably better not to do anything just yet.
 “Buying voluntary National Insurance contributions is a good deal, but the government say it may give people longer to buy the extra five years.
 So I’d advise waiting until we get some clarity.”

 Q. I’m due to get my state pension after April 2016.
-At the moment I’ve got more than £144 because I’ve paid into SERPS and the state second pension.
-What will I get?
+At the moment I’ve got more than £151 a week because I’ve paid into SERPS and the state second pension.
+Will I lose out

-A. Assuming the flat rate state pension is introduced on 6th April, the Department for Work and Pensions will look at the pension you’ve built up under the current system and what you’d be entitled to under the flat rate pension.
+A. On 6th April 2016, when the flat rate state pension comes in, the Department for Work and Pensions will look at the pension you’ve built up under the current system and what you’d be entitled to under the flat rate pension.
 You’d then be entitled to keep the better of the two.
 That would be the basis on which you’d carry on building up your state pension in the future.

 Q. My mum is due to retire after 2016 but she was going to rely on my dad’s National Insurance record for her pension.
 I’ve heard she won’t be able to do that.
 What will she live on?

-A. You’re right that women (and men) won’t be able to rely on their spouse or civil partner’ National Insurance record to increase their own state pension after the flat rate scheme has been introduced.
-However, your mum will be able to use your dad’s National Insurance record for the years up to April 5th 2016.
+A. You’re right that women (and men) won’t be able to rely on their spouse or civil partner’s National Insurance record to increase their own state pension after the flat rate scheme has been introduced.
+However, there are some transitional rules which mean that women who've paid the Married Women's Stamp will be able to claim a state pension using their husband or ex husband's National Insurance record.

 SAVVY TIP: If your mum had been due to retire before 2016 and your dad would have retired after April 2016, she would still have been able to claim a pension based on his National Insurance, even though his state pension date wasn’t until after April 2016.
 Sorry if this is complicated, but the government hasn’t exactly made it easy!